penumbra779/Kerbal-Joint-Re-Reinforcement/README.md

->Download the PhysicSettings.json file
->Place it the following location: C:\Users\YOUR PROFILE\AppData\LocalLow\Intercept Games\Kerbal Space Program 2\Global
+>Download the PhysicSettings.json file and place it the following location: C:\Users\YOUR PROFILE\AppData\LocalLow\Intercept Games\Kerbal Space Program 2\Global
 >Make sure to back it up before doing so